preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 Where `participant_id` is replaced with a participant ID code, `session_id` is replaced with a folder of the form `session_<number>`, and `scan_id` is replaced with `anat_<number>`, `func_<number>` or `rest_<number>` depending on the scan type.
 To make the script parse the above directory structure and generate the subject list YAML file, invoke the following command:

-    qap_sublist_generator.py {absolute path to site_name directory} {path to where the output YAML file should be stored} {the scan type- can be 'anat' or 'func'}
+    qap_sublist_generator.py {absolute path to site_name directory} {path to where the output YAML file should be stored}

 These subject lists can also be created or edited by hand if you wish, though this can be cumbersome for larger data sets.
 For reference, an example of the subject list format follows: